 The scheme offers £500-£1,000 grants for community groups that work directly with audiences who are traditionally under-represented and currently not engaged in science activity.

 Our definition of groups that are underrepresented in science includes:

 - people with low socio-economic status, including people disadvantaged in terms of education and income

 - people living in a remote and rural location, defined as settlements of less than 10,000 people

 - girls and women.

 Community grants cannot be used for events or activities with school groups unless they are a special education needs (SEN) school.
-For school activities, the schools themselves, if they meet the eligibility criteria, should apply for our Kick Start Grants.
+If you represent a school and meet the eligibility criteria, please apply for our Kick Start Grants instead.

 For additional information, you can read our 2020 Community Grant Guidelines.